Australia First Home Buyers Grant Calculator 2026

 NT HomeGrown Territory Grant: $50,000

-Tom is buying a newly built home in Hobart for $550,000.
+Tom buys a newly built home in Hobart for $550,000.
 Contract signed August 2025.
-No FHOG price cap in Tasmania.
+No price cap in Tasmania.

-Lisa is buying an established home in Canberra for $750,000.
-ACT has no FHOG cash grant but offers a stamp duty exemption for first home buyers instead.
+Lisa buys an established home in Canberra for $750,000.
+The ACT pays no cash grant but offers a stamp duty concession instead.

 |---|---|---|---|---|---|---|---|